-(Formerly known as VESID) ACCES is an office of the New York State Education Department (NYSED).
+(Formerly known as VESID) ACCES-VR is an office of the New York State Education Department (NYSED).
 Acces-VR assists individuals with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.

 The mission of the New York State Commission for the Blind is to enhance employability, to maximize independence and to assist in the development of the capacities and strengths of people who are legally blind.
 They provide Vocational Rehabilitation and other direct services to legally blind New York State residents, including children, adults, and elderly persons.

 A transitional employment program, which partners with community-based non-profit organizations and government agencies (host agencies) to provide participants with training opportunities to update their skills.

 Supports individuals with developmental disabilities to fully participate in their communities through employment.